babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 applications, hook them up to TDS-enabled PostgreSQL and run them more quickly and more easily, even while some migration work might still be going on.

-A second option is to move application from Microsoft SQL Server to PostgreSQL without touching the application at all.
-Why is that so important?
-If you get your source code under control, life is usually easier.
-But what if you want to move old legacy applications from Microsoft SQL Server to PostgreSQL, legacy applications which cannot be modified easily, because the source code is not open, is lost, or is simply too hard to change?
-Babelfish is an excellent vehicle to help in this case as well.
-You can move away from expensive Microsoft SQL Server deployments without doing a painful app migration.
-Brilliant, isn't it?
+If you are stuck with a legacy application, where the source code is not available or too hard to modify for technical or financial reasons, Babelfish can provide an easy way out.
+The flexibility and cost savings offered by open source software projects like PostgreSQL with Babelfish can be significant.

 ### What Babelfish is not